Spatial refinements and Khovanov homology: Khovanov homology

-Plamenevskaya defined an invariant of links $L$ in $S^3$ transverse to the standard contact structure, as an element of the Khovanov homology of $L$~\cite{Plam-transKh}. \begin{theorem}\cite{LNS-Plam} Given a transverse link $L$ in $S^3$ there is a well-defined cohomotopy class of $\KhSpace(L)$ lifting Plamenevskaya's invariant. \end{theorem} While Plamenevskaya's class is known to be invariant under flypes~\cite{LNS-Plam}, the homotopical refinement is not presently known to be.
+\cite{Plam-transKh} defined an invariant of links $L$ in $S^3$ transverse to the standard contact structure, as an element of the Khovanov homology of $L$. \begin{theorem}\cite{LNS-Plam} Given a transverse link $L$ in $S^3$ there is a well-defined cohomotopy class of $\KhSpace(L)$ lifting Plamenevskaya's invariant. \end{theorem} While \cite{LNS-Plam} show that Plamenevskaya's class is known to be invariant under flypes, the homotopical refinement is not presently known to be.
 It remains open whether either invariant is effective (i.e., stronger than the self-linking number).

-The Steenrod squares on Khovanov homology can be used to tweak Rasmussen's concordance invariant and slice-genus bound $s$~\cite{Ras-kh-slice} to give potentially new concordance invariants and slice genus bounds~\cite{RS-s-invariant}.
-In the simplest case, $\Sq^2$, these concordance invariants are, indeed, different from Rasmussen's invariants~\cite{RS-s-invariant}.
-They can be used to give some new results on the 4-ball genus for certain families of knots~\cite{LLS-khovanov-product}.
-More striking, Feller-Lewark-Lobb have used these operations to resolve whether certain knots are \emph{squeezed}, i.e., occur in a minimal-genus cobordism between positive and negative torus knots~\cite{FLL}.
+The Steenrod squares on Khovanov homology was used by \cite{RS-s-invariant} to tweak the concordance invariant and slice-genus bound $s$ by \cite{Ras-kh-slice} to give potentially new concordance invariants and slice genus bounds.
+In the simplest case, $\Sq^2$, these concordance invariants are, indeed, different from Rasmussen's invariants.
+They can be used to give some new results on the 4-ball genus for certain families of knots, see \cite{LLS-khovanov-product}.
+More striking, \cite{FLL} used these operations to resolve whether certain knots are \emph{squeezed}, i.e., occur in a minimal-genus cobordism between positive and negative torus knots.

-In a different direction, the Khovanov homotopy type admits a number of extensions.
-Lobb-Orson-Sch\"utz and, independently, Willis proved that the Khovanov homotopy type stabilizes under adding twists, and used this to extended it to a colored Khovanov stable homotopy type~\cite{LOS-Kh-colored,Willis-Kh-tail}; further stabilization results were proved by Willis~\cite{Willis-Kh-tail} and Islambouli-Willis~\cite{GW-Kh-infinite}.
-Jones-Lobb-Sch\"utz proposed a homotopical refinement of the $\mathfrak{sl}_n$ Khovanov-Rozansky homology for a large class of knots~\cite{JLS-Kh-sln} and there is also work in progress in this direction of Hu-Kriz-Somberg~\cite{HKS-Kh-sln}.
-Sarkar-Scaduto-Stoffregen~\cite{SSS-odd-kh-homotopy-type} have given a homotopical refinement of Ozsv\'ath-Rasmussen-Szab\'o's odd Khovanov homology~\cite{OSzR-kh-oddkhovanov}.
+In a different direction, the Khovanov homotopy type admits a number of extensions. \cite{LOS-Kh-colored} and, independently, \cite{Willis-Kh-tail} proved that the Khovanov homotopy type stabilizes under adding twists, and used this to extend it to a colored Khovanov stable homotopy type; further stabilization results were proved by \cite{Willis-Kh-tail} and \cite{GW-Kh-infinite}. \cite{JLS-Kh-sln} proposed a homotopical refinement of the $\mathfrak{sl}_n$ Khovanov-Rozansky homology for a large class of knots and there is also work in progress in this direction by \cite{HKS-Kh-sln}. \cite{SSS-odd-kh-homotopy-type} gave a homotopical refinement of the odd Khovanov homology of \cite{OSzR-kh-oddkhovanov}.